Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Problem 1: "My Batteries Won't Charge"

-Symptoms: Sun is out, but battery voltage is low (e.g., 12.2V) and not rising.
+Symptoms: The sun is shining brightly, but the battery voltage is low (e.g., 12.2V on a 12V system) and not rising.

-Problem 2: "My Inverter Keeps Beeping/Shutting Down"
+Problem 2: "My Inverter Keeps Shutting Down"

 Problem 3: "My Batteries Die Too Fast at Night"